-The EICV3 results show that 72% of Kayonza district households use an improved drinking water source.
-Improved drinking water sources include protected springs, public standpipes, water piped into dwelling/ yard, boreholes, protected wells and rainwater collection, as defined by the World Health Organisation (WHO).
+The EICV3 results show that 82% of Rwamagana district households use an improved drinking water source.
+Improved drinking water sources include protected springs, public standpipes, water piped into dwelling/yard, boreholes, protected wells and rainwater collection, as defined by the World Health Organisation (WHO).

-Figure 4.1 shows that the majority of households use a public standpipe (37%), followed by a protected spring (27%).
-More than a quarter (28%) of households in Kayonza district still use an unimproved drinking water; 22% of these use surface water (from lakes and rivers).
+Figure 4.1 shows that the majority of households use a public standpipe (45%), followed by a protected spring (28%).
+It is important to note that 18% of households in Rwamagana district still use an unimproved drinking water source, including 12% of those using surface water (from lakes and rivers).

-Kayonza district has not yet achieved than the EDPRS national target for the water and sanitation sector, which is to increase access to drinking water to 85% by 2012.
+Rwamagana district is slightly below the EDPRS national target for the water and sanitation sector, which is to increase access to drinking water to 85% by 2012.

-Figure 4.1 Main source of drinking water (percentage of households) in Kayonza
+Figure 4.1 Main source of drinking water (percentage of households) in Rwamagana